Machine Lifecycle

 - Entry actions run (if any)

-- Result behavior computes final output
+- Output behavior computes final output

 - Machine is "done" - no more transitions possible